-NORTHBORO - Developer John Benedet- "You call it Victorian, but I call it Swiss ti received approval from the Historic Dis- chalet," Smith said.
-"I don't understand how trict Commission last night to build a duplex this fits into the neighborhood.
-In my opinat the corner of Pleasant Street Extension and Whitney Avenue.
+NORTHBORO - Developer John Benedet- "You call it Victorian, but I call it Swiss at the corner of Pleasant Street Extension and Whitney Avenue.

-But the approval is subject to town coun-
+But the approval is subject to town counsel's opinion.

-sel's opinion.

 Historic District Commission member Brian Smith was the sole dissenting vote on the board last night.
 Smith said that a builder cannot receive the necessary Certificate of Appropriateness from the board unless the majority of the board passes the plan.